Making Life Better with Sound

 Sound has tremendous impact on us, whether we consciously recognize it or not.
 It can pique our interest and it can drive us nuts.

-I’ve become increasingly aware of sound, since becoming chief strategist of a strategic music company.
+I’ve become increasingly aware of sound, since becoming chief strategist of a sonic branding agency.
 It’s given me more appreciation for good sonic experiences, but on the downside I get more annoyed by sonic trash.
 Let’s just say that I’ve become somewhat fixated on how to make life better with sound.

 Good Vibrations

-There’s one great quote that I keep coming back to: “Music not only can change your mood it can alter the way you perceive the world.”
+There’s one great line that I keep coming back to: “Music not only can change your mood it can alter the way you perceive the world.”

 Rising Above the Noise